The Funniest and Strangest Casino Supersti -tions

 Strange Rituals at the Tables

 If you’ve ever seen someone blow on dice before rolling them, you’ve witnessed one of the most famous casino superstitions.
+Some gamblers also say whistling at the card table can bring bad luck, a belief sometimes linked to old British sailors who thought whistling could stir up bad weather.
 It was immortalised in Hollywood films like Guys and Dolls and Honeymoon in Vegas.
 In reality, most casinos prefer you don’t do this for hygiene reasons, but it remains a quirky part of gambling folklore.

 Other table rituals include: